Himyar: History

 The Himyarite Kingdom was a confederation of tribes, several inscriptions and monumental buildings survive of this period which shows evidence of a wealthy, sophisticated, relatively literate society that had a rich variety of local gods and religions.
 Trade was already well established by the 3rd century AD, with Yemen supplying the Roman Empire with frankincense and myrrh.
-Further, the late 1st century AD writer Pliny the Elder mentioned that the kingdom was "the richest nations in the world".
+Further, the late 1st century AD writer Pliny the Elder mentioned that the kingdom was one of "the richest nations in the world".
 It was a hub of international trade, linking the Mediterranean, the Middle East and India.

 The trade linking East Africa with the Mediterranean world largely consisted of exporting ivory from Africa to be sold in the Roman Empire.
-Ships from Ḥimyar regularly travelled the East African coast, and the state also exerted a large amount of Influence both cultural, religious and political over the trading cities of East Africa whilst the cities of East Africa remained independent.
+Ships from Ḥimyar regularly travelled the East African coast, and the state also exerted a large amount of influence both cultural, religious and political over the trading cities of East Africa whilst the cities of East Africa remained independent.
 The Periplus of the Erythraean Sea describes the trading empire of Himyar and its ruler "Charibael" (probably Karab'il Watar Yuhan'em II), who is said to have been on friendly terms with Rome: